musman-uk/portfolio/independent-projects/talent-acquisition-compass/README.md

 - **Global variation**
   Hiring practices differ across cultures and legal systems.
 The Compass can be adapted to reflect local norms while maintaining universal principles of fairness and respect.

-**Key Points:** Future development is not only about adding features but about deepening ethical reflection.
+**Overall Key Point:** Future development is not only about adding features but about deepening ethical reflection.
 The Compass must remain adaptable, evidence‑based, and sensitive to context.

 ---